If I asked you what sits at the heart of great SEO, what would your answer be? Keywords? Backlinks? Fresh content? Fast page load speeds?

 Want to learn how to identify your ideal customers and build an online presence that naturally attracts them 24/7 so you no longer have to constantly slog away at marketing?
-I’ve got just the thing for you.
+The Website Sales Booster is your answer.

 Now I’m going to hand over to you.
 Who is your ideal customer?
 Is this a concept you’ve thought about before?
 If you do have an ideal customer, how does knowing them effect your SEO?
 I’d love you to leave your thoughts in the comments below.

 If you found this article helpful, I’d love it if you could share it – thank you.

 Hazel Jarrett, director of SEO at SEO+, is well-known in the SEO space, has won many awards during her 20-year career and has been published on various well-known sites.
 Through her services and training programs, her SEO strategies have generated 10s of millions of sales for her clients, earning her a big reputation for delivering the results that matter.